Covenants

 And as we know, Abram “believed the Lord and it was credited to him as righteousness.”
 After the stories of Adam and Noah, that is a powerful statement by the Holy Spirit.

 For with Adam, the son of God lacked faith and disobeyed the word of the Lord.
 Noah, on the other hand, found favor in the Lords eyes and showed what righteousness was, for he “did all the Lord commanded him.”
-But the details of Noah’s righteousness are a little vague, as the nature of that story was not necessarily to give us a hero to emulaste, though the story does that, but to shine a light on Christ and the Church, to give humanity hope in judgement and salvation.
+But the details of Noah’s righteousness are a little vague, as the nature of that story was not necessarily to give us a hero to emulate, though the story does that, but to shine a brief light on Christ and the Church, to give humanity hope in both judgement and salvation.
 Judgement in that evil will be addressed forcefully and cleansed permanently from the earth; salvation in that humanity would be saved by the Righteous One of God.
-The story of Noah is overtly Christological, it’s about Jesus and the Church and it’s hard to see what righteousness by faith looks like in one’s own journey, though we know we must heed all that God commands us, and that salvation will come by being part of God’s family.
-To expand on salvation via God’s family, we have the story of Abram, the exalted father of our faith, a man who walked the hero’s journey with God.
+The story of Noah is overtly Christological, it’s about Jesus and the Church, but the story of Noah is so brief that it’s hard to see what righteousness by faith looks like in one’s own journey, though we know we must heed all that God commands us, and that salvation will come by being part of God’s family.
+But to teach us more about righteousness, we have the story of Abram.
+And to expand more on salvation via God’s family, we have the story of Abram, the exalted father of our faith, a man who walked the hero’s journey with God.

 Yes, what Abram embarked on is what Joseph Campbell called the Hero’s Journey.
 In short, our hero receives a call to adventure out of his ordinary world, and through the the guidance of a mentor, he accepts the call, crosses the threshold of “no return” of which there is “no going back” until after the mission is accomplished (if at all).
 On the adventurous journey, the hero faces tests, makes allies, confronts enemies, as he goes forward to his ultimate test, trusting his only begotten son, whom he loves, fully to God.
 When he does so, he achieves the mission God has for him, receives his reward, and takes the road back sharing that reward with all the world, the world that finds its blessing in his beloved son.